ESR-NZ/human_genomics_pipeline/docs/running_on_a_hpc.md

 See [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) for help forking a repository

-## 2. Take the pipeline to the data on your local machine
+## 2. Take the pipeline to the data on the HPC

 Clone the forked [human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) repo into the same directory as your paired end fastq data to be processed.